An Unrivalled Road Network

 New Jersey was the birthplace of Bell Telephone – the nation’s first telephone company.
 Fast forward to today: Our State is one of America’s key information and communications leaders.

-We have one of the most extensive broadband networks in the U.S. Nearly 99% of the State’s population has access to wireline service and 64% also have access to fiber optic service.
-It’s no wonder that New Jersey is ranked the #1 most connected state in the U.S. by BroadbandNow.com.
+We have one of the most extensive broadband networks in the U.S. With 99% of the State’s population having access to broadband 100mbps or faster and 64.9% with access to fiber optic service, it’s no wonder that New Jersey is ranked the #1 most connected state in the U.S. by BroadbandNow.com.
 New Jersey’s also ranks 5th in Broadband Leaders by Business Facilities 2017 Annual State Rankings Report.

 Communications leader, Verizon and others are continually investing to enhance New Jersey’s infrastructure to offer industry-leading service throughout the State.
 At last count, Verizon’s ultra-fast FiOs services were available to more than two million homes and businesses in New Jersey.